jononovo/5ducksperday/replit.md

 - **Navigation Flow**: Search → Save List → Compose Email (via drawer) → Launch Campaign

 ## System Architecture
-The platform is built with a React SPA frontend (TypeScript, Vite, Tailwind, shadcn/ui, TanStack Query) and an Express.js backend (TypeScript) utilizing PostgreSQL for core data and Replit KV Store for dynamic configurations.
+The platform is built with a React SPA frontend (TypeScript, Vite, Tailwind, shadcn/ui, TanStack Query) and an Express.js backend (TypeScript) utilizing PostgreSQL for all persistent data.
 Authentication is handled by Firebase and Passport.js.

 **UI/UX Decisions:**
 - **Consolidated Email Workflow**: The standalone /outreach page was removed; all email composition now happens via the email drawer on /app.
 This streamlines the user flow by keeping users on a single page for search and outreach.